franco-on-git/Scripts-and-Commands/GITHUB.md

+# Number List
+- Start each list item with a number followed by a period and a space.
+- The specific number used for each item does not need to be sequential in the source Markdown; the rendering engine will automatically handle the numbering.
+- It is common practice to use "1." for every item to simplify reordering.
+- Ensure a __blank line__ separates the list from any preceding or following paragraphs.
+Without a blank line, the text may not be rendered as a list.
+  1. First item
+  1. Second item
+  1. Third item

 # Table Formatting
 - You can create tables with pipes `|` and hyphens `-`.
 - Hyphens are used to create each column's header, while pipes separate each column.